-I research each country's cuisine with books, in conversations and on the internet.
-I shop at local ethnic markets and eat at ethnic restaurants in every city I visit (but primarily in the San Francisco Bay area where I live).
+I research each country's cuisine with books, conversations and on the internet.
+I shop at local ethnic markets and dine at ethnic restaurants every chance I get.
 I gather menus, eat extravagantly and inquire about local customs in every state and every country I visit.My primary goal with country backgrounds is to provide a brief synopsis of the country's history and the development of its food culture and customs, local ingredients and iconic dishes.

 You can contact me with questions here.